Geophagus jurupari Heckel, 1840

 It is still unclear whether these intermediate fish (1) are natural hybrids between S. jurupari and S. rhynchitis, (2) represent a distinct species themselves, (3) signify a clinal gradient of variation between populations from Amapá and French Guiana, or (4) S. rhynchitis is a rheophilic phenotype of a more widespread species.

 There is also a possibility that populations from the Río Orinoco watershed in Colombia and Venezuela, currently referred to as S. mapiritensis (Fernández-Yépez 1950), may turn out to be conspecific with S. jurupari.
-There appears to be no clear genetic separation between these two putative species plus a form known to aquarists as S. sp.
+There appears to be no clear genetic separation between these two putative species nor a form known to aquarists as S. sp.
 ‘Negro-Alto Orinoco’.
 It is also worth noting that both S. mapiritensis and a form from the Río Madre de Dios watershed in Peru both have orange-coloured lips as adults.

 Based on current knowledge, it thus remains impossible to deduce whether the group of putative species currently comprising S. jurupari, S. mapiritensis, and S. rhynchitis, plus populations from Amapá and the upper Negro/upper Orinoco region, represent distinct taxa or a single meta-population which can be referred to as S. jurupari sensu lato.
 Here on SF we include the named species separately, since they continue to be considered valid.